 That night, as I was lying in bed, waiting to fall asleep, I realised that I was thinking about Fibonacci heaps.
 My downfall had begun.

-I came into Hacker School on Tuesday and spent another day just writing in my notebook.
+I came into the Recurse Center on Tuesday and spent another day just writing in my notebook.
 This time, I produced rough blocks of pseudocode for the core algorithms.

 In the morning, I had taken the G train to the C train to school.
 I’d been reading How to Solve It, a classic mathematical text that lays out an informal method for solving any problem.
 I had also been half thinking about Introduction to Algorithms, an exploration of algorithms for manipulating lists, trees, heaps and graphs.